 For example, if you have three children, is it necessary for all of them to have their own bedrooms, or is it more important that the house is close to the best schools?

 Finding the best home is all about the give and take, so make sure you know what you’re willing to give up and what’s absolutely necessary to take.

 Step 8: Start House Hunting

-After you’ve settled on your priorities and clearly communicated them to your real estate agent, it’s time to start house hunting.
-As you browse the listings your real estate agent sends you, or you find yourself, keep your priorities at the back of your mind.
+After you’ve settled on your priorities and have clearly communicated them to your real estate agent, it’s time to start house hunting.
+As you browse the listings your real estate agent sends you, keep your priorities at the back of your mind.
 Remember, it is highly unlikely that any listing will perfectly match your dream home, so try not to be too picky until you see the listings in person.

 You’ll find that the more houses you see, the more they all start to blend together.
-So, try to be organized and make sure that you talk to your agent about your likes and dislikes about each property.
+So, try to be organized and make sure that you talk through the things you like and dislike about each property with your agent.

 When touring each house, take photos and make notes.
 Make sure each home meets your needs.
 Think about the style of the home: Is it conducive to your lifestyle?
 Are there enough bedrooms?
 Enough bathrooms?
 Does it get enough natural light?